CHALET INC. LIMITED ONE YEAR WARRANTY STATEMENT

 - Be sure your tow vehicle has the capacity to pull the trailer or camper you have selected.

 Throughout the manufacturing process, your trailer or camper has been inspected by our quality inspectors.
 However, our final inspection at the factory is not the last one.
-The pre-delivery inspections (including systems check) your dealer performs are the final inspections required prior to receiving your new trailer or camper.
+The pre-delivery inspections (including systems check) your dealer performs are the final inspections required prior to receiving your new trailer or camper, house cleaning in palm beach county .
 Your dealer should assist you in understanding the limited warranties and completing necessary forms to activate them.

 By agreement with the manufacturer, the dealer is obligated to: